Western Montana’s Glacier Country

 For more on Western Montana arts and culture, and where to eat, drink and stay in the region:

-Travel north from Missoula into the Flathead Indian Reservation, home to the Confederated Salish and Kootenai Tribes.
-Against the backdrop of the stunning Mission Mountains, take a self-guided tour of the St. Ignatius Mission, the walls and ceiling of which are adorned with 58 original paintings by Brother Joseph Carignano.
-Peruse the on-site museum and gift shop, as well as the historic log home, which was the original Sisters' residence.
+Travel north from Missoula to the Flathead Indian Reservation, home to the Confederated Salish and Kootenai Tribes.
+Take a self-guided tour of the St. Ignatius Mission, the walls and ceiling of which are adorned with 58 murals by Brother Joseph Carignano.
+Browse the on-site museum and gift shop, as well as the historic log home, which was the original Sisters' residence.

 In Charlo, across from the scenic Ninepipe National Wildlife Refuge, the Ninepipes Museum of Early Montana celebrates the history and culture of the Tribal Nations in the region with artifacts, historical photographs, traditional beadwork, weaponry, mounted wildlife and an American Indian camp.
-Take a stroll on the short nature trail for spectacular views.
+Take a stroll on the short nature trail for spectacular views of the Mission Mountains.

-North of Pablo you'll land in Polson at the southern end of Flathead Lake—the largest freshwater lake west of the Mississippi.
-The one-of-a-kind Miracle of America Museum is an eclectic Montana gem.
-Pore over an astoundingly large collection of American history, drawing visitors from the world over.
-You'll find vintage planes and helicopters, old farm equipment and frontier homes, an Area 51 exhibit, and lot—lots—more.
+North of Pablo you'll arrive in Polson , located at the southern end of Flathead Lake—the largest freshwater lake west of the Mississippi.
+The one-of-a-kind Miracle of America Museum houses an eclectic, expansive Americana collection.
+Explore vintage planes, helicopters and motorcycles, historic farm equipment and frontier homes, an Area 51 exhibit, and more.

 Your last museum stop of the day is the Polson Flathead Lake Museum, home of the Flathead Lake Monster, Nessie, where you can also learn about life as an early homesteader in the region.